Business Licences

 Mobile restaurant operators are required to have a valid business licence for each municipality in which they operate.
 The application must be submitted with:

-• Interior Health or other municipal health authority approval.
+• Interior Health, or other municipal health authority, approval.

 Inspection

-A West Kelowna fire inspection is required for the licensing process.
+A West Kelowna Fire inspection is required for the licensing process.
 This inspection can be arranged, after the application has been submitted, by calling the fire department directly.

 Application